Driver granted bail after hit-and-run death of child star-turned-501

 He did not seek name suppression in his brief appearance before a registrar and did not speak at the hearing.

 The charge of failing to stop carries a maximum penalty of five years in prison or a $20,000 fine.
-His bail conditions were to reside at his home on the North Shore and not to associate with the victim.
+His bail conditions were to reside at his home on the North Shore and not to associate with the victim's family.

 He appeared in court supported by two women